 Introducing the HackerOne Champion Program and Our First Champion of the Quarter

 The most effective security leaders don’t operate in isolation.
-They learn by comparing notes with peers who’ve faced the same pressure, made the hard tradeoffs, and lived with the consequences.
+They move the industry forward by comparing notes with peers who’ve faced the same pressure, made the hard tradeoffs, and lived with the consequences.

 For years, we’ve seen this dynamic play out among HackerOne customers.
 These leaders weren’t gatekeeping their learnings.
-They were talking to people, sharing what actually worked, being honest about what didn’t, and helping others avoid learning the hard way.
+They were talking to people, sharing what actually worked, and being honest about what didn’t.

 The HackerOne Champion Program is officially here, and it is our way of supporting and recognizing those leaders.
 It’s designed for security practitioners who actively contribute to the community by sharing lessons, advising peers, and helping shape how modern security is practiced.

-Erika Voss, CSO at Blue Yonder, is our first Champion of the Quarter.
-Her approach to rebuilding customer trust shows exactly what this program is about
+Dr. Erika Voss, CSO at Blue Yonder, is our first Champion of the Quarter—a new recognition we’ll award each quarter to security leaders within the program who demonstrate measurable impact.
+Her approach to strengthening customer trust shows exactly what this program is about.

-Champion Q&A: Erika Voss on Rebuilding Customer Trust at Blue Yonder
+Champion Q&A: Erika Voss on Strengthening Customer Trust at Blue Yonder

-They want to know someone is listening and they want confidence that the company will show up, even before every detail is known.
+What do customers want from a CSO?
+They want to know someone is listening, and they want confidence that the company will show up immediately.

-That’s the lens Erika Voss brought to Blue Yonder when she joined after a public security incident.
-Her job, as she describes it, is straightforward and hard: rebuild trust with customers and rebuild the company’s reputation through action.
+That’s the lens Erika Voss brought to Blue Yonder when she joined.
+Her job, as she describes it, is straightforward: strengthen trust with customers.

 It’s also why she’s HackerOne’s first Champion of the Quarter.